Xinglab/rMATS-DVR/README.md

 	 All SNV: frequency of each type of all called SNVs.
 	 DVR (FDR<0.05): frequency of each type of all SNVs with FDR <0.05.

+##Contacts

+Yi Xing yxing@ucla.edu

+Jinkai Wang jinkwang@ucla.edu

+If you found a bug or mistake in this project, we would like to know about it.
+Before you send us the bug report though, please check the following:

+Are you using the latest version?
+The bug you found may already have been fixed.
+Check that your input is in the correct format and you have selected the correct options.
+Please reduce your input to the smallest possible size that still produces the bug; we will need your input data to reproduce the problem, and the smaller you can make it, the easier it will be.
+##Copyright and License Information

+Copyright (C) 2016 University of California, Los Angeles (UCLA) Jinkai Wang and Yi Xing

+Authors: Jinkai Wang and Yi Xing

+This program is licensed with commercial restriction use license.
+Please see the attached LICENSE file for details.